tocttou/hacker-blog/_posts/2020-8-4-Three-Bayes-Learnings.md

 In 1974, if you solved an impressive-sounding problem with AI, you were actually discovering that that problem was easier than expected.
 But you are also discovering that 1974 AI was slightly more powerful than you thought.
 (In practice, sufficiently small updates are not worth making.)

 One of the consequences is that everything you do is always giving you evidence about your own abilities.
-As the saying goes, "if everywhere you go smells like shit, maybe it's time to check your shoes"
+Thus it is said: "if everywhere you go smells like shit, maybe it's time to check your shoes"

 ## Strong Evidence is Common